 Medical records are protected by the Data Protection Act 1998.
 If you are complaining on behalf of someone else we need to know that you have their permission to do so.
 A note signed by the person concerned will be needed unless they are incapable of this

 The NHS Complaints Advocacy Service Voiceability, can provide free impartial support when you are making a complaint if you cannot write the letter.
 They can help to draft or write a letter or arrange interpreting services.
 Their website: http://www.voiceability.org/support-for-you/nhs-complaints-advocacy.
-If you prefer, you can phone or write to the complaints department at NHS England.
-Their staff will aim to try and sort out complaints and can make enquiries on your behalf.
+Their staff will aim to try and sort out complaints and can make inquiries on your behalf.

-If you are not satisfied with the way we have dealt with your complaint, you can contact the Health Service Ombudsman on 0845 015 4033.
+If you are not satisfied with the way we have dealt with your complaint, you can contact North Central London Integrated Care Board on 020 3198 9743.